nicoalba/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 <!-- overview -->

-This page provides a real world example of how to configure Redis using a ConfigMap and builds upon the [Configure a Pod to Use a ConfigMap](/docs/tasks/configure-pod-container/configure-pod-configmap/) task.
+This page provides a real world example of how to configure [Redis](https://redis.io/docs/latest/) using a [ConfigMap](../../concepts/configuration/configmap.md) and builds on the [Configure a Pod to Use a ConfigMap](/docs/tasks/configure-pod-container/configure-pod-configmap/) tutorial.

 ## {{% heading "objectives" %}}